 Let in the Light!
 Position Yourself Next to a Window

 When you’re working in the office, you often can’t control where your desk is placed.
 At home you can choose any space you like!
 Stay connected to the outdoors by taking breaks, practicing breathing exercises, and glancing out at nature.
 If you can’t work near a window, find the perfect desk lamp!
 From Himalayan salt lamps to custom candles, you can add comforting lighting to your work from home space.
 Also add an organic feel to your desk with a wood grain desk plate.
 You can customize this faux wood desk plate with your name, a title or a custom quote that inspires you.

 Haute Hues: Add Pops of Color

 Sometimes all it takes to brighten your mood is a pop of color!
-Find desk essentials in crazy colors, like neon pink pens and pencils, a bright blue file holder, and a pink and orange acrylic desk plate.
+Find desk essentials in crazy colors, like neon pink pens and pencils, a bright blue file holder, and an aqua pink iridescent desk plate.
 Show your artsy side and bring out all the color you can to liven up your work from home space!

 Optimal & Organized: File and Stack with Purpose